Doctor Who season 14: Main cast

 Tom Baker continues his role as the Fourth Doctor.
 Sarah Jane Smith (Elisabeth Sladen) departs in The Hand of Fear, before the Doctor is joined by Leela (Louise Jameson) in The Face of Evil.
 Uniquely in the 'classic' era of Doctor Who, no companion appears in The Deadly Assassin.

 Guest stars

 The Master reappears in The Deadly Assassin as the main antagonist, his first appearance since Frontier in Space (1973), this time played by Peter Pratt.
 The character would not make a further appearance until five years later in 1981.

 Serials

 The Masque of Mandragora saw the debut of the new wood-panelled "Secondary Console Room" set, which was to be used as the main TARDIS console room throughout the season.
 The season took a five-week transmission break between the broadcasts of The Deadly Assassin and The Face of Evil in order to extend the season further into 1977, allowing Robert Holmes time to work on the final serial The Talons of Weng-Chiang.

 Broadcast

-The entire season was broadcast from 4 September 1976 to 2 April 1977.
+The entire season was broadcast from 4 September 1976 to 2 April 1977, but with a six week break mid-season between the third and fourth serials from 20 November 1976 to 1 January 1977.